📞 (908) 938-6781 | (908) 305-9098 ✓ Free Estimates

 · By Magic Painting LLC · Paint Tips

-The secret to a truly beautiful paint job isn’t just good paint or skilled painters — it’s preparation.
-A properly prepared surface holds paint better, looks smoother, and lasts significantly longer.
-Whether you’re hiring a professional or doing it yourself, this checklist will ensure you’re ready before the first brush hits the wall.
+The secret to a truly beautiful paint job is not just good paint or skilled painters.
+It is preparation.
+A properly prepared surface holds paint better, looks smoother, and lasts far longer.
+Whether you are hiring a professional or doing the work yourself, this checklist will help you get your home ready before the first brush touches the wall.

 Why Preparation Matters

-When we receive a call from a homeowner asking why their previous paint job is already peeling after two years, the answer is almost always: inadequate preparation.
-Paint applied over dirty, damp, or damaged surfaces will fail prematurely, no matter how expensive the paint was.
+When a homeowner calls to ask why their last paint job is already peeling after two years, the answer is almost always the same: the preparation was rushed or skipped.
+Paint applied over dirty, damp, or damaged surfaces will fail early, no matter how expensive the paint was.
+The finish you see is only as good as the work hidden underneath it.

 1. Clear the Room